Owning, Using and Renting: Some Simple Economics of the "Sharing Economy"

 44 Pages Posted: 1 Mar 2016 Last revised: 16 Mar 2016

-Entrepreneurs have created a number of new Internet-based platforms that enable owners to rent out their durable goods when not using them for personal consumption.
-We develop a model of these kinds of markets in order to analyze the determinants of ownership, rental rates, quantities, and the surplus generated in these markets.
-Our analysis considers both a short run, before consumers can revise their ownership decisions and a long run, in which they can.
-This allows us to explore how patterns of ownership and consumption might change as a result of these new markets.
-We also examine the impact of bringing-to-market costs, such as depreciation, labor costs and transaction costs and consider the platform’s pricing problem.
-An online survey of consumers broadly supports the modeling assumptions employed.
+New Internet-based markets enable consumer/owners to rent out their durable goods when not using them.
+Such markets are modeled to determine ownership, rental rates, quantities, and surplus generated.
+Both the short run, before consumers can revise their ownership decisions, and the long run, in which they can, are examined to assess how these markets change ownership and consumption.
+The analysis examines bringing-to-market costs, such as labor costs and transaction costs, and considers the operating platform’s pricing problem.
+A survey of consumers broadly supports the modeling assumptions employed.
 For example, ownership is determined by individuals’ forward-looking assessments of planned usage.
-Factors enabling sharing markets to flourish are explored.

 Suggested Citation: Suggested Citation